hanamimastery/jay_doubleu_tee/README.md

 ## Usage

-`jay_double_uti` uses RS256 algorithm by default, so youl'll need a private/public key pair and the access token for testing it out.
+`jay_doubleu_tee` uses RS256 algorithm by default, so youl'll need a private/public key pair and the access token for testing it out.

 In your console run